Collective Cultural Schizophrenia: A Reflection on Society’s Hidden Affliction

 The Origin of Language: Exploring Sentience, Intention, and the Depths of Existence

 There are two primary modes that the human race uses for witnessing and interfacing with the world.
 Without an understanding of what those lenses are and how they are utilized, we remain fairly unconscious beings and guided, or controlled, by both the dictates of others and the history our own biology.
-Those two avenues are through our linguistic heritage and our capacity to verbally cataologue and understand the world, and through the avenue of pure,, non-verbal awareness.
+Those two avenues are through our linguistic heritage and capacity to verbally cataologue and understand the world, and through the avenue of pure,, non-verbal awareness.
 Let us start this exploration into the nature of our capacity for knowing through a brief exploration of our verbal abilities.
 The exploration into our non-verbal cues has been indicated throughout this work, but will be expanded in a later chapter

 Human evolution is a mosaic paved with countless wonders, but language is among the most transformative.
 The stirrings of language in our ancestral past were an inspired step igniting the gift of complex communication.
 Language was both a tool and a technology — a system of knowledge that was developed, honed, and transmitted with intention.
 Language is often heralded as one of humanity’s defining characteristics, a unique gift that has propelled us to unparalleled heights of culture, communication, and cognitive complexity.
 The words of our language have inspired the downtrodden, built empires, started wars, kindled romances, crafted laws, and educated listeners throughout the ages.
 But what is the source of our capacity for words and language, and how did they develop?